-- a. overseeing the annual audit(s) of the Corporation's programs required under applicable laws, regulations or directives (including OMB Circular A-133), including selection of the auditor and approval of annual audit plans; - b. providing oversight of the Corporation through review of monitoring reports and audits of the Corporation; - c. making recommendations to the Board of Directors on the selection of an independent auditor and regarding such auditor's compensation and terms of engagement; - d. receiving and reviewing the annual audit reports from the independent auditor; - e. reviewing and approving the Corporation's responses to any adverse findings regarding the financial affairs of the Corporation, including, but not limited to, adverse monitoring reports, financial audits, management decision letters, Office of Inspector General's investigative reports and final determination letters; - f. reviewing, in consultation with the independent auditor and management, the Corporation's financial statements; - g. reviewing and evaluating the adequacy of internal accounting controls and practices and making recommendations for revisions and additions as necessary or appropriate; and - h. reviewing and evaluating the Corporation's ethics and conflict-ofinterest policies and procedures and, whenever the Chairperson of the Board or the committee deems appropriate, investigating any alleged violations of such policies and procedures.
+- overseeing the annual audit(s) of CSCF's programs required under applicable laws, regulations or directives including selection of the auditor and approval of annual audit plans; - providing oversight of CSCF through review of monitoring reports and audits of CSCF; - making recommendations to the Board of Directors on the selection of an independent auditor and regarding such auditor's compensation and terms of engagement; - receiving and reviewing the annual audit reports from the independent auditor; - reviewing and approving CSCF's responses to any adverse findings regarding the financial affairs of CSCF, including, but not limited to, adverse monitoring reports, financial audits, management decision letters, Office of Inspector General's investigative reports and final determination letters; - reviewing, in consultation with the independent auditor and management, CSCF's financial statements; - g. reviewing and evaluating the adequacy of internal accounting controls and practices and making recommendations for revisions and additions as necessary or appropriate; and - h. reviewing and evaluating CSCF's ethics and conflict-of-interest policies and procedures and, whenever the Chairperson of the Board or the committee deems appropriate, investigating any alleged violations of such policies and procedures.

 5. Career Services Committee.
 The Career Services Committee will be chaired by a Director appointed by the Chairperson of the Board of Directors and will consist of members appointed by the Chairperson of the Board.
-The Career Services Committee will oversee the Corporation's operations plan as part of the Workforce Innovation and Opportunity Act ("WIOA") and all other program activities that support job seekers and businesses in the Region.
+The Career Services Committee will oversee CSCF's operations plan as part of the WIOA and all other program activities that support job seekers and businesses in the Region.

 6. Governance Committee.
 The Governance Committee will be chaired by a Director appointed by the Chairperson of the Board of Directors and will consist of members appointed by the Chairperson of the Board.
-The Governance Committee will be responsible for reviewing the Corporation's Articles and By-laws and recommending changes to the Board of Directors; identifying a process to recruit board members and officers; and evaluating the Board's effectiveness.
+The Governance Committee will be responsible for reviewing CSCF's Articles and Bylaws and recommending changes to the Board of Directors; identifying a process to recruit board members and officers; and evaluating the Board's effectiveness.
+Additionally, the Governance Committee is responsible for preparing and providing a slate of recommended officers to the Board of Directors to be used by the Board to nominate and elect the officers by a majority vote of the Directors present at the meeting.

 7. Community Engagement Committee.
 The Community Engagement Committee will be chaired by a Director appointed by the Chairperson of the Board of Directors and will consist of members appointed by the Chairperson of the Board representing expertise in outreach marketing and media relations.
-The Community Engagement Committee will recommend strategies and policies to ensure the Corporation is, through appropriate outreach, aligned and engaged with other community, civic and economic-development activities.
+The Community Engagement Committee will recommend strategies and policies to ensure CSCF is, through appropriate outreach, aligned and engaged with other community, civic and economic-development activities.